All Episodes

 The prosecutor, she said, called me a few years ago.

-He had a guy who'd been accused of rape.
+A guy had been accused of rape.

 The guy wanted a woman lawyer.

-She said, Would I do him a favor?
+She said, would I do him a favor?

-She said the case was uh not easy.
+She said the case was not easy.

 She's kind of bragging about it.